Banksia ericifolia: Taxonomy

 B. ericifolia was first collected at Botany Bay on 29 April 1770, by Sir Joseph Banks and Dr Daniel Solander, naturalists on the Endeavour during Lieutenant (later Captain) James Cook's first voyage to the Pacific Ocean.
+Solander coined the (unpublished) binomial name Leucadendrum ericaefolium in Banks' Florilegium.
 However, the species was not published until April 1782, when Carl Linnaeus the Younger described the first four Banksia species in his Supplementum Plantarum.
 Linnaeus distinguished the species by their leaf shapes and named them accordingly.
 Thus the species with leaves reminiscent of heather (at the time classified in the genus Erica) was given the specific name ericaefolia, from the Latin erica, meaning "heather", and folium, meaning "leaf".
 This spelling was later adjusted to "ericifolia"; thus the full name for the species is Banksia ericifolia L.f., with the initials L.f. identifying Carolus Linnaeus the Younger.

 While many Banksia species have undergone much taxonomic change since publication, the distinctive B. ericifolia has remained largely unchanged as a species concept.
 Consequently, the species has no taxonomic synonyms; it does, however, have three nomenclatural synonyms.
 The first synonym, Banksia phylicaefolia Salisb, was published by the English botanist Richard Anthony Salisbury in his 1796 Prodromus stirpium in horto ad Chapel Allerton vigentium.
 It was intended as a replacement name for B. ericaefolia, but Salisbury gave no reason why such a replacement was necessary.
 The name was therefore superfluous, and hence illegitimate.
-The second synonym was create in 1891, when Otto Kuntze, in his Revisio Generum Plantarum, rejected the generic name Banksia L.f., on the grounds that the name Banksia had previously been published in 1776 as Banksia J.R.Forst & G.Forst, referring to the genus now known as Pimelea.
+The second synonym was created in 1891, when Otto Kuntze, in his Revisio Generum Plantarum, rejected the generic name Banksia L.f., on the grounds that the name Banksia had previously been published in 1776 as Banksia J.R.Forst & G.Forst, referring to the genus now known as Pimelea.
 Kuntze proposed Sirmuellera as an alternative, referring to this species as Sirmuellera ericifolia.
 For the same reason, James Britten transferred the species to the genus Isostylis as Isostylis ericifolia in 1905.
 These applications of the principle of priority were largely ignored, and Banksia L.f. was formally conserved and Sirmuellera rejected in 1940.

 A recent change to the species' taxonomy is the recognition, in 1981, of an infraspecific taxon.
 The existence of different forms of B. ericifolia was first recognised in 1979 by the amateur botanist Alf Salkin, who noted three distinct forms of the species, with one being a possible hybrid with Banksia spinulosa var. cunninghamii.
 Salkin gave his northern form the provisional infraspecific name "microphylla", but when Alex George published a formal description in his 1981 The genus Banksia L.f.
 (Proteaceae), he named it B. ericifolia var. macrantha.
 In 1996, it was promoted to subspecific rank as B. ericifolia subsp. macrantha.